 Biography

-Elizabeth Keel's journey is a vibrant tapestry woven with passion, resilience, and a profound dedication to the arts.
-Growing up across Florida with her family, she eventually made her home around the Tampa Bay area, in Florida, before relocating to Chicago.
-From an early age, Elizabeth's love for singing, drawing, and writing shone through her enthusiasm and joy, setting the stage for a life rich in creativity.
+Elizabeth Keel’s journey is a vibrant tapestry of passion, resilience, and profound dedication to the arts.
+Growing up across Florida with her family, she eventually made her home in the Tampa Bay area, where she continues to live and create.
+From an early age, her love for singing, drawing, and writing shone through her enthusiasm and joy, setting the stage for a life rich in creativity.

-The sudden loss of her father, Cameron Surface, on August 25, 2005, in his bed one night, deeply affected Elizabeth and her family, especially the three women who were there to witness it.
-This tragedy sparked in her an obsession with preserving family memories through photography and she began documenting tens of thousands of photographs in the following years of her family’s life.
-Almost exactly thirteen years later, on August 20, 2018, Elizabeth faced another devastating blow with the untimely passing of her mother, Naomi Surface.
-These profound and traumatic losses, as well as the generational trauma they revealed, are poignantly explored in her series, "Epitaph," honoring her family’s experiences, which reference life lived with love and tragedy.
-Death, as a theme, is a revolving door in her work, as it has impacted her since her earliest memories.
+The sudden loss of her father, Cameron Surface, in 2005 deeply affected Elizabeth and her family—especially the three women who were there that night.
+This tragedy sparked in her an obsession with preserving family memories through photography, and she went on to document tens of thousands of photographs over the following years.
+In 2018, she endured the untimely passing of her mother, Naomi Surface, which marked another profound turning point in her life and work.
+These losses—and the generational trauma they revealed—are poignantly explored in her series Epitaph, which reflects on a life shaped by both love and sorrow.

 Elizabeth in her studio at USF's ArtHouse, 2018.

-Elizabeth's commitment to art activism was evident in her work at Project Return, a residential drop in center for the mentally ill, where she advocated for the expansion of the curriculum offered, including painting, creative writing with an emphasis on poetry, and current events.
-Her efforts highlighted the intersection of creativity, enrichment, healing, and joy, demonstrating how art can be a catalyst for change and a voice for the marginalized.
+Her commitment to art activism was also evident in her work at Project Return, a residential drop-in center for the mentally ill.
+There, she advocated for expanded curriculum including painting, poetry-focused writing, and current events.
+Her efforts demonstrated how creativity, enrichment, and joy intersect in healing—and how art can be a catalyst for change and a voice for the marginalized.

 Elizabeth visiting Florida after relocating to Chicago, 2023.

-She shares her life with her husband and her late mother's cherished pets, Bridgette, an adorable Pomchi, and Feo, a beautiful Cockatiel.
-Elizabeth's days are filled with the joyful melodies of music and the laughter she loves to bring to others.
-A lifelong learner and lover of children, she revels in their boundless energy and playfulness, always ready to infuse a moment with excitement.
-An infectious agent of positivity, Elizabeth is full of joy despite the difficulties she has faced, and is mindful of the gifts and privileges that she has had, and the many people who have helped her to arrive where she is today.
-With an honesty of spirit that transcends barriers and meets people as equals, Elizabeth is someone who will radiate goodness and truth in a world that could use more of it.
+She shares her life with her husband of sixteen years and her late mother’s cherished pets—Bridgette, an adorable Pomchi, and Feo, a beautiful cockatiel.
+Her days are filled with music, connection, and the laughter she delights in bringing to others.
+A lifelong learner and lover of children, she revels in their boundless energy and playfulness, always ready to infuse a moment with joy.
+An infectious agent of positivity, she is full of light despite the difficulties she has faced and remains deeply mindful of the gifts, privileges, and people who helped her reach where she is today.
+With an honesty of spirit that transcends barriers and meets people as equals, Elizabeth is someone who radiates goodness and truth in a world that could use more of it.

-Elizabeth honors the memories of her parents, Cameron and Naomi Surface, and her beloved pets, Melfina, Momo, and Viking.
-She invites visitors to her website to take a moment of silence for their own lost loved ones and the pets who have crossed the Rainbow Bridge, creating a space of shared remembrance and love.
+She honors the memories of her parents, Cameron and Naomi Surface, and beloved pets—Melfina, Momo, and Viking.
+On her website, she invites visitors to take a moment of silence for their own lost loved ones and the pets who have crossed the Rainbow Bridge, creating a space of shared remembrance, healing, and love.